conorbmurphy/Predicting-Seizures/README.md

 * Figure 6: The preictal spectrogram shows the absence of higher frequency activity

+Though difficult to pick out, you can see some differences in the frequency of brain activity that's prevalent in interictal versus preictal brain states.
+Similar to individuals suffering from chronic migraines, epileptics will sometimes feel an aura before the onset of an episode.
+At the level of brain electrical activity, this is the lower frequency activity we're trying to pick out.
+A Ricker wavelet (which has one peak and two troughs) was used in the wavelet transformation.
+Future work could include a Morlet wavelet or an attept at creating the so-called 'spike-and-wave.'
+Starter code for a Morlet wavelet is included in `model.py`

 ### Pearson Channel Correlation

 Channel correlations contributed significantly to the final model as well.
 The recordings were pre-processed to take into account the difference between a given trace and surrounding traces.
 Despite this, I was able to pull out insights from different channels using Pearson correlation.
 Plotting the kernel density estimates from these correlations shows similar probabilities, indicating that the model is picking up on the interaction of features over the values of the correlations themselves.
 An example of higher positive or negative correlations can be seen in the plots below.